 Conservation tillage and carbon sequestration

-The reduction of on farm emission zero tillage is important zas compare to the conventional method .
-Vanden Bygaart et al. (2003) found that reduced tillage increases the amount of carbon sequestered by an average of 320-150 kg C/ha in 35 studies of western Canada and that the removal of fallow enhanced soil carbon storage by 150-60 kg C/ha based on 19 Studies.
+The reduction of on farm emission zero tillage is important zas compare to the conventional method.
+Vanden Bygaart et al. (2003) found that reduced tillage increases the amount of carbon sequestered by an average of 320-150 kg C/ha in 35 studies of western Canada and that the removal of fallow enhanced soil carbon storage by 150-60 kg C/ha based on 19 studies.
 West and Marland (2002) reported that carbon emission from conventional tillage (CT), reduced tillage (RT) and no tillage (NT) were respectively 72.02, 45.27, 23.26 kg C/ha in case of corn cultivation and 67.45, 40.70, 23.26 kg C/ha for soybean cultivation based on annual fossil fuel consumption and CO2 emission from agricultural machinery.
 Thus, there was 67.70% and 65.41% reduction in CO2 emission as compared to conventional tillage for corn and soybean cultivation respectively.

 Conclusion